PassGoodPool: Joint Passengers and Goods Fleet Management with Reinforcement Learning aided Pricing, Matching, and Route Planning: Distributed Pricing Policy

 \subsection{Vehicle Proposed Pricing}

-The core intuition behind assessing the cost/benifit of picking up a passenger is in having knowledge over the supply-demand distribution over the city.
+The core intuition behind assessing the cost/benefit of picking up a passenger is in having knowledge over the supply-demand distribution over the city.
 This supply-demand distribution is learned by each vehicle through the DQN dispatch policy.
-The intent of the dispatch policy is to provide a given delivery vehicle with the best action to take which is predicted after weighing the expected discounted rewards (Q-values) associated with each possible move on the map using DQN (described in Section VI).
-With the dispatch policy running every so often (set to 5 minutes in our simulation), the vehicle is able to gain the necessary insignt on the supply-demand distribution and make informed decisions on the pricing strategy.
-This decision making sequence is captured in the following steps: With the knowledge on expected discounted sum of rewards (Q-values) across the map, the vehicle:
+The intent of the dispatch policy is to provide a given delivery vehicle with the best action to take which is predicted after weighing the expected discounted rewards (Q-values) associated with each possible move on the map using DQN (described in Section VI). {We note that, with the profits term being part of the reward function, the rewards (Q-values) have embedded information about the travel distance and fuel consumption.
+Thus, Q-values are sufficient to reflect the profitability of serving at a given zone over the map.
+With the dispatch policy running every so often (set to 5 minutes in our simulation), the vehicle is able to gain the necessary insight on the supply-demand distribution (as well as all other factors embedded in the reward function) and make informed decisions on the pricing strategy.} This decision making sequence is captured in the following steps: With the knowledge on expected discounted sum of rewards (Q-values) across the map, the vehicle:

 \begin{itemize} \item Ranks regions on the map by expected discounted sum of rewards, which may be obtained using the DQN's Q values.
 We denote this rank as $\alpha$.

 \item Maintain a set of $\lambda$ highest ranked regions as $L$.